-^[1] This guidance is available for NXP designers responsible for designing IO sidecar of a derived product only
+This guidance is available for NXP designers responsible for designing IO sidecar of a derived product only NXP develops and owns all code for Card-A. These deliverables are available for NXP only.

 Note:

 Although the N7121 is considered self-sufficient at the boundary of the hard macro, its IC Dedicated Software might require instantiation specific functionality for the packaged product on top of the hard macro related functionality.
 These instantiation specific IC Dedicated Software relates to both, IC Dedicated Test Software and IC Dedicated Support Software.
 The instantiation specific IC Dedicated Software is defined by the Wafer Test version and the IC Dedicated Firmware extension (see [DSheet_MMU] and [DSheet_SMOS]).
 Evaluated versions are given in Table 5 and Table 6.